Places a request for a new game session in a queue (see CreateGameSessionQueue

 - A unique ID (such as a UUID) for the placement.
 You use this ID to track the status of the placement request

-- (Optional) A set of IDs and player data for each player you want to join to the new game session
+- (Optional) A set of player data and a unique player ID for each player that you are joining to the new game session (player data is optional, but if you include it, you must also provide a unique ID for each player)

 - Latency data for all players (if you want to optimize game play for the players)